Dam4323/EGDataset/README.md

 # Availability
 This dataset is under an open-source license, but the model's code is unavailable for privacy reasons.
 However, if you have any questions before using it, you can contact me by e-mail (damien.strullu@gmail.com) or Linkedin (https://www.linkedin.com/in/damienstrullu/).
 This dataset is not available for commercial purpose and makes no warranty for such use.

-If you use this dataset, thanks to mention this it in your work.
+If you use this dataset, thanks to mention this in your work.

 # Special Thanks